 Overview

 Amanda works with clients to answer questions related to complicated employee benefits issues and general business issues.
-She aims to assist clients by providing understandable and practical advice.
+She aims to fully understand the client’s goals and assist them by providing understandable and practical advice.
 Specifically, the types of issues Amanda handles include:

 Employee Benefits

-- Drafting required documentation for plans covered by ERISA including Plan documents, Summary Plan Descriptions, and Summaries of Material Modification
+• Drafting required documentation for plans covered by ERISA including Plan documents, Plan Amendments, Summary Plan Descriptions, and Summaries of Material Modification

-- Guiding clients through discussions related to establishing, amending, and terminating employee benefit plans, including cafeteria plans, 401(k) plans, defined benefit plans, and deferred compensation plans
+• Guiding clients through discussions related to establishing, amending, and terminating employee benefit plans, including cafeteria plans, 401(k) plans, ESOPs, and deferred compensation plans

 Business Planning

-- Performing due diligence during mergers and acquisition transactions for a variety of businesses of all sizes
+• Performing due diligence, document drafting, and deal management during business transactions for a variety of businesses of all sizes

 Prior to joining Foster Swift, Amanda served as a judicial extern for Sixth Circuit Court of Appeals under the Honorable David McKeague.